infinimesh/infinimesh/docs/docs/REST/REST-Device.md

 Sample Request Body:

-Below is an eample of an update JSON request which will update the device with ID 0x000.
+Below is an example of an update JSON request which will update the device with ID 0x000.
 The fields it will update are Name, Namespace, Status (enable field) and Tags.
 ```
 {
   "enabled": true,